CDSoft/luax/doc/src/luax.md

 When compiling scripts (options `-t` and `-o`), the scripts shall contain tags (e.g. in comments) showing how the script is used by LuaX:

 - `--@MAIN`: main script (must be unique)
-- `--@LOAD`: library that is `require`'d before the main script is run (stored in a global variable)
+- `--@LOAD`: library that is `require`'d before the main script is run and stored in a global variable
-- other scripts are libraries that must be explicitly `require`'d by the main script
+- `--@LIB`: library that must be explicitly `require`'d by the main script
+- `--@NAME=<new module name>`: library that is `require`'d with `<new module name>` instead of the source filename.

+Scripts without tags are classified using a simplistic heuristic:

+- if the last non empty line starts with `return` then it is a library (as if it contained a `@LIB` tag)
+- otherwise it is the main script (as if it contained the `@MAIN` tag).

+This heuristic should work for most of the Lua scripts but explicit tags are recommended.

 ### Examples